illusion0001/orbisunjailed/dumping.md

   * Once opened, simply uncheck **For the Remaster Package**.
 Then hit File > Save.
   * A erorr will appear, but don't worry, the changes will be still applied.
   * Done.
 You can continue building the fpkg using orbis-pub-gen.exe as above.

+### Dumping DLC

+  * DLC on the PS4 comes in 2 categories: **on-disc DLC** and **extra content DLC.**
+  * Extra content DLC usually come in form of map packs, extra campaign or any additional content that is **not present in the main game files**.
+  * On-Disc DLC, as the name implies, already **are on the disc/main game files**.

+#### Dumping Extra Content DLC

+  * This type of DLC comes from PS Store.
+In order to dump it, you have to have the DLC installed and ready to start on your PS4.
+  * Jailbreak your PS4 using GoldHEN.
+Navigate to Settings > GoldHEN >  Enable FTP server.
+Take note of your PS4's IP Address.
+  * Load the game and keep it on the main menu.
+  * On your PS4, open FileZilla.
+Input the PS4's IP Address on host name and 2121 on port.
+  * Navigate to **/MNT/SANDBOX/PFSMNT/** and locate the **-ac** folder associated with your game's CUSA ID.
+  * Copy all the files to your PC.
+  * Open orbis-pub-sfo and create a new SFO following:
+     * Core Settings > Category: PS4 Additional Content
+     * Core Settings > Content ID: your games id (format: EP0123-CUSAXXXXX_YY-ZZZZZZZZZZZZZZZZ-ac)
+     * Title Text > AC Title: the game's name
+     * File > Save (Save to EP0123-CUSAXXXXX_YY-ZZZZZZZZZZZZZZZZ-ac/sce_sys/param.sfo)
+  * Open orbis-pub-gen and create a new pkg following:
+     * File > New Project > Additional Content Package With Extra Data
+     * Double click Image0 > drag and drop your DLC directory into this.
+Close window
+     * Click Command > Project Settings > go to Package tab > set Content ID (same as: EP0123-CUSAXXXXX_YY-ZZZZZZZZZZZZZZZZ) > set Passcode and Entitlement Key to "00000000000000000000000000000000" (32 x 0's)
+     * Click Command > Build Image > specify output path > click Build.
+  * Install the pkg via Package Installer.
+  * Done.

+#### Dumping On-Disc DLC

+  * Download and extract:
+     * <a href="https://github.com/codemasterv/psDLC-2.1-stooged-Mogi-PPSA-gui"> psDLC </a>
+  * Search your game's DLC on the PS Store on a web browser, <a href="https://store.playstation.com/en-us/product/UP0001-PPSA01491_00-DLCEXPANSION0001"> as a example </a?.
+  * Take note of the address, for the example UP0001-PPSA01491_00-DLCEXPANSION0001 is the DLC name.
+UP = US version, EU = Europe version, JP = Japan version.
+  * Launch psDLC.exe.
+In Manual Input tab, paste the DLC name.
+Select Create fpkg.
+  * In the fake_dlc_pkg folder, you will see the unlocker.
+  * Install the pkg via Package Installer.